cytoscape/py4cytoscape/README.md

 # py4cytoscape

-This project is an attempt to recreate the [R-based RCy3 Cytoscape Automation library](https://github.com/cytoscape/RCy3) as a Python package.
+This project recreates the [R-based RCy3 Cytoscape Automation library](https://github.com/cytoscape/RCy3) as a Python package.
 The idea is to allow a Cytoscape workflow to be written in one language (R or Python) and translated to another language (Python or R) without having to learn different Cytoscape interfaces.
 The current Cytoscape Python interface ([Py2Cytoscape](https://github.com/cytoscape/py2cytoscape)) has different features than the Cytoscape R library, and therefore doesn't fit my purpose.

 Additionally, this project attempts to maintain the same function signatures, return values, function implementation and module structure as the RCy3, thereby enabling smooth maintenance and evolution of both RCy3 and py4cytoscape.